 Ha, Long Bay is a 5-hour drive outside Hanoi.
 When you book a tour for Ha Long Bay, they will usually provide transportation for you to Ha Long Bay and back again.

-The cost can vary greatly according to the boat and tour company you choose.
+The cost can vary greatly according to your choice of boat and tour company.
 There are basically luxury to basic tours – so you can find a trip to fit your budget.

 Ha, Long Bay is a UNESCO World Heritage site.
 The name Ha Long means “descending dragon” in Vietnamese.

 Ha, Long Bay is so special that the area features thousands of limestone karsts to small limestone mountains in various shapes and sizes.
-Some of them you can kayak under, and others you can go in to see the actual caves.
+You can kayak under some of them, and others can go in to see the actual caves.

 Sapa Vietnam is also about a 5-hour drive.
 From Hanoi.
 Though you may take an overnight train, most people will take the bus in the morning.
-Like most things, there are some luxury buses you can take or regular buses.
-We usually take the luxury bus as it has larger seats and offers wifi.
+Like most things, you can take some luxury buses or regular buses.
+We usually take the luxury bus because it has larger seats and offers Wi-Fi.

-I put down Sapa as a 3-days trip because if you want to do any trekking or spend the night at a hill tribe village, you will need to have at least this time.
+Sapa is a 3-days trip because if you want to do any trekking or spend the night at a hill tribe village, you will need to have at least this time.

 We also recommend the travel company Ethos for all your Sapa travel needs.
-They will ensure you have a very authentic trip there and arena excellent company.
+They will ensure you have an authentic trip there and an excellent company.
 They also offer a variety of tours, everything from biking to motorcycling around the area. t

 You can find out more about Ethos-Spirit of the Community by clicking here.
 Phil and Hoa run Ethos, but they also do a lot of social work to help people in the community, so not only will you be able to see some amazing sites, but you will also be supporting them to ensure all their good work continues.
 You can contact Hoa or Phil by clicking here; tell them Anita sent you.